informalsystems/quint/examples/cosmos/bank/cosmos-bank.md

     SendKeeper <|-- BaseKeeper
 ```

-We define the part of the SDK context that is touched by the bank module:
+We define the part of the SDK context that is accessed by the bank module:

 ```bluespec "types" +=
 // the portion of the context that is accessed by the bank module